A Beginner's Guide to Losing your Mind

 Writing things down like this can also allay anxieties about going to talk to a doctor – you won’t forget what you want to say, and you can present a confident and convincing case for the treatment you need and deserve.

 If this doesn’t work, don’t be put off – you can see a new GP in the same surgery or even switch to a different surgery if you’re really uncomfortable.
-You can also – as I have done, once – formally complain about treatment (details on how to do so can be found here).
+You can also – as I have done, once – complain about your treatment.

 And, despite my negative experiences, I’ve also visited doctors who have been helpful, compassionate and empathetic.
 This, generally, is the norm, so if you’re seeking help for the first time then please don’t be put off.